What Do We Know?

 We know that median weekly pay rises by educational attainment with people completing less than high school earning $472 per week; with a high school diploma $651 per week; with some college $727 per week; with a bachelor’s degree $1108 per week.

-We know this is a cycle of continuation that segregates opportunity and, sans intervention, will stagnate and sentence additional generations to further intellectual and educational degradation.
+We know this is all connected, and we know that this cycle which segregates opportunity and progress, sans intervention, will stagnate and sentence additional generations to further intellectual, educational and economic degradation.

 Is the debate finally over?
 It should be.